piotrcurious/esp8266_solar_battery_monitor/README.md

 TODO : timestamps . so far i work on creating some reliable time synchronization across nodes , see https://github.com/piotrcurious/esp_UDP_broadcast_time_synchronizer - created by AI , but never tested yet.

+Ad. why it doesn't use ESP-NOW etc. - i chosen esp8266/esp32 because i had it in my junkbox, but ideally i would like to port it to something less entangled with countries involved in human rights violations.
+If you are manufacturer without blood on your hands - contact me, even if you can not send free samples.